Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich

-Symbolic regression (SR) is a tool that searches the space of mathematical expressions to find the best equation that fits the data.
-The difference between it and ordinary ``least squares'' regression is that knowledge of the underlying functional form of the fitting function is not required a priori.
-Let us briefly describe the procedure to fit a function (e.g., Eq.~\ref{eq:intro}) with the \textsc{PySR} package.
-First we specify the relevant input parameters (e.g., $\cg,M_\mathrm{gas},M_*$) and the operations (e.g., sum ($+$), multiplication($\cdot$), exponential or sin).
-Using genetic programming, the SR then generates multiple iterations of formulae (e.g., $2.7\cdot M^2_{*}+\exp(M_\mathrm{gas}\cdot \cg)$), and outputs a final list of equations that have the lowest mean squared error when compared to the data.
-The equations in the final list are ranked on the basis of their complexity (more complex operations like exponentials are penalized over standard ones like $+$).
+We have primarily used the random forest regressor (RF) as feature selection tool in the main text.
+We show the relative importance of different input features for the RF prediction in Fig.~\ref{Feature_importance}.
+We indeed see that $c_\mathrm{gas}, M_*/M_\mathrm{gas}$ and $c_\mathrm{NFW}$ are the most important features.

-In the final list of formulae obtained from \textsc{PySR}, we choose the simplest ones to compare in Fig.~\ref{fig:SyReg_conc}.
-Note also that dimensionality of the input dataset needs to be relatively small in order for the use of SR to be feasible, as the cost scales exponentially with the number of input parameters and operators.
+In the final list of formulae obtained from \textsc{PySR}, we choose the simplest ones to compare in Fig.~4 of the main text.
+We show a few additional results and compare their performance in reducing the scatter in Fig.~\ref{fig:SyReg_extra}.